…previously known as Pediatric Manual Therapy

 One of the joys of working with school age children is that we see their individuality and personality emerge.
 We will discuss how to offer our treatment in ways which emphasize establishing rapport and client empowerment; educating children about their bodies; and acknowledging their family and social environment as an important resource for health.

 - age-appropriate musculoskeletal assessment, including strategies for scoliosis, pelvic and sacral alignment, and carpal tunnel/TOS (from gaming)

 - strategies for sports-related injuries in children, including ankles, knees, elbows, shoulder and concussion

 - overview of jaw and bite, including strategies for supporting children through the orthodontic process

 - overview of psychosocial hallmarks of this age group, including peer influence, anxiety relating to individuation and awareness of mortality, and emergent sexuality (as it relates to touch and body image)

 Please note, we will not address more advanced treatment of children

 with special needs or birth defects.

 Previous training in cranial or visceral work is preferable, but not necessary.
-Class activities will include table work, partnered exercises, multiple demos by instructor, lecture presentation and class discussion, and a clinical component on the last day.
+Class activities will include a clinical portion with child volunteers, multiple demos by instructor, lecture presentation and class discussion.